MattBCoding/druid-pp5/README.md

 * navigate to your code editor of choice and within the terminal change the directory to the location you want to clone the repository to.
 * type 'git clone' and paste the https link you copied from github
 * press enter and git will clone the repository to your local machine

+### Credits
+* Product images, descriptions and technical data was acquired from the corresponding manufacturers website where available or from [Watercooling UK](https://www.watercoolinguk.co.uk/)
+* Other images were acquired under license from [Pexels](https://www.pexels.com/) or from [Unsplash](https://unsplash.com/)

 ### Acknowledgements